 6. Partner With an Agency.

 A staffing agency with experience in evaluating creative talent and placing candidates in digital marketing jobs can be a substantial resource for recruiters who are having trouble sourcing and hiring candidates on their own.
-Leveraging an agency gives an organization access to a large pool of pre-qualified applicants, including passive candidates who may not be accessible through traditional channels.
+Leveraging a marketing recruitment agency gives an organization access to a large pool of pre-qualified applicants, including passive candidates who may not be accessible through traditional channels.

 Digital marketing talent is difficult to locate, and even more difficult to attract.
 In a labor-driven marketplace, where employers compete with one another for a limited pool of qualified candidates, it is important that recruiters develop a strategy for success.
 For those looking to build their digital marketing team, it is critical that an organization take advantage of the tools at their disposal - from building a strong employer brand, to building and maintaining a pool of talent, or partnering with the experts at a staffing agency.